Information Flow Control in Machine Learning through Modular Model Architecture: IFC for Transformer Language Models

-As seen in \texttt{gate-known} (Algorithm~\ref{alg:known}), we have an offline phase where we evaluate each of the domain experts ($e_1$ ... $e_k$) on a small amount of held out text from each security domain ($w_1$ ... $w_k$) to obtain an all-to-all accuracy matrix ($M$) (Line 1).
-The rows of the matrix pertain to the security domain of the sample text, and the column pertains to the expert that is used to evaluate the text.
+Algorithm~\ref{alg:known} (\texttt{gate-known}) shows how we choose the top-$k$ experts when the domain label $l$ is given by the user.
+In the offline phase of the algorithm, we evaluate each of the domain experts ($e_1$ ... $e_m$) on a small amount of held out text from each security domain ($w_1$ ... $w_m$) to obtain an all-to-all accuracy matrix ($M$) (Line 1).
+The rows of $M$ pertain to the security domain of the held out text, and the columns pertain to the experts that is used to evaluate the text.
 This allows us to see how well each expert performs on text from each domain.

-During inference, when the domain label $l$ is provided with the user's access policy $a_i$, \texttt{gate-known} uses $l$ to select the most relevant domains from the accuracy matrix $M$.
+During inference, when the domain label $l$ is provided with the user's access policy $a_i$, \texttt{gate-known} first ensures that $l$ is one of the user's accessible domains\footnote{To ensure that a user cannot learn any information about an inaccessible domain, an error is returned and the inference is aborted if a user provides the label $l$ for an inaccessible domain.} (Lines 2-3) and uses $l$ to select the most relevant domains from the accuracy matrix $M$.
 The function then uses the access policy $a_i$ as a mask to filter out the inaccessible experts.
-The final outcome is a list of accessible experts ranked by their performance on domain $l$ (Line 2).
-We then select the top-$k$ experts from this ordered list of experts.
-Note that this gating algorithm only uses information from accessible domains, and the gating decisions do not leak information about inaccessible domains.
+This step is important to ensure inaccessible experts are removed from the top-$k$ consideration.
+The final outcome is a list of accessible experts ranked by their performance on domain $l$ (Line 4).
+We then select the top-$k$ experts from this ordered list.